FarronF/limerick-council-meetings/meetings/2016/02/25-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 21st January 2016.md

 carrying out the works.
 In addition, the Cathaoirleach thanked Councillor Gleeson for his

-ongoing work as their representative on the Committee.--- 2
+ongoing work as their representative on the Committee.
+---
+2

 **QUESTIONS**